Updated November 5, 2018

 COLLEGE (AKRON): Played two seasons at college powerhouse Akron under former coach Caleb Porter…Scored 23 goals and added eight assists in 45 career games…As a sophomore in 2009 – then a teammate of current Revolution midfielder Scott Caldwell – led the NCAA with 17 goals and won the Hermann Trophy, which is awarded annually to the nation’s top college player…Also garnered first-team All-American honors from the National Soccer Coaches Association of America and Soccer America…Helped lead the Zips to a pair of MAC Tournament titles and NCAA Tournament berths, including a spot in the 2009 College Cup Final, where they fell on penalties to Virginia...Earned a spot on the 2009 College Cup All-Tournament Team.

-PERSONAL: Originally born in Hamilton, Ontario, Canada…Attended Shattuck-St. Mary’s High School in Faribault, Minn. …Father, Alex, played professional soccer for 15 years in England, Portugal, Canada, and the United States, and also starred for the Canada National Team…Sister, Kylie, is an actress and starred in Fox television series 'Pitch' and the 2018 film 'Game Night'…Recently had his first child, a daughter, in February 2018…Names Thierry Henry and Arsenal FC as favorite athlete and soccer club growing up…Lists making debut for the U.S. Men's National Team against South Africa in November 2010 as best soccer memory.
+PERSONAL: Originally born in Hamilton, Ontario, Canada…Attended Shattuck-St. Mary’s High School in Faribault, Minn. …He and his wife have one daughter…Father, Alex, played professional soccer for 15 years in England, Portugal, Canada, and the United States, and also starred for the Canada National Team…Sister, Kylie, is an actress and starred in Fox television series 'Pitch' and the 2018 film ‘Game Night’…Recently had his first child, a daughter, in February 2018…Names Thierry Henry and Arsenal FC as favorite athlete and soccer club growing up…Lists making debut for the U.S. Men's National Team against South Africa in November 2010 as best soccer memory.